Saim-Rafi/SpendWise/README.md

-# Expense Management System using MERN Stack
+# SpendWise
+SpendWise is a web-based application designed to assist users in tracking and managing their daily expenses.
+This system is built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) to create a scalable, responsive, and user-friendly application.

 ### Live Website:

 ### Vercel Link:

-## Project Description:

-    The Expense Management System is a web-based application designed to assist users in tracking and managing their daily expenses.
-This system is built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) to create a scalable, responsive, and user-friendly application.

 ## Objectives:

     1. Simplify expense tracking for individuals and organizations.